Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.
+- In seven games as the favorite over the last 10 matchups, the Mariners have a record of 4-3.

 - The Mariners have not played a game with a spread over their last 10 outings.